1. The applicant must be at least eleven (11) years of age and not older than eighteen (18) years of age at the time of admittance.

 7. The family shall be informed of the need for placement and shall be strongly encouraged to be supportive to the extent that they agree to participate in family therapy on a regular basis.

-The Hoffmann Center program is geared to deal with those who have a concentration of items in the Moderate Risk area, recognizing that most referrals will include items in more than one area.
+Hoffmann Center's program is geared to deal with those who have a concentration of items in the Moderate Risk area, recognizing that most referrals will include items in more than one area.
 These categories are not to be viewed as rigid, and individual cases will need to be viewed on their own merits.

 1. Evergreen Cottage applicants must not have measured intellectual functioning below 2 or more standard deviations below the mean (70 full scale) of an appropriate test of intellectual functioning.
 All referrals with measured intelligence one or two standard deviations below the mean of (70-85 full scale) of an appropriate test of general intellectual functioning shall be assessed for cognitive capabilities, pro-social skills and assessed vulnerabilities compatible with the program’s content.